 They also don’t feel a religious ceremony is required and see little need to make things official with a government document.
 This leaves most modern couples enjoying exclusivity by moving in together without worrying about official marital status.

-For other couples, there’s been something of a resurgence of traditional weddings in Cuba in the last few years.
+For other couples, there’s been a resurgence of traditional weddings in Cuba in the last few years.
 Especially when marrying a foreigner who prefers a celebratory wedding event.

-Cuban wedding ceremonies are often a bureaucratic affair that takes place in a government office.
+Cuban wedding ceremonies are often a bureaucratic affair held in a government office.
 The real celebration for the couple and their guests occurs at the reception.

 Traditional Cuban Wedding Clothing